mateuskiper/ml-fastapi-exposition/model_card_template.md

 ## Ethical Considerations
 The dataset contains data related race, gender and origin country.
 This will drive to a model that may potentially discriminate people.

+## Caveats and Recommendations
+Given gender classes are binary, which we include as male/female.
+Further work needed to evaluate across a spectrum of genders.